muhammadmueenarif/CSS3-and-Bootstrap-for-Absolute-Beginners/readme.txt

 btn, when click on button, it shows pressed. btn btn-primary, btn btn-secondary, btn btn-success, btn btn-danger, btn btn-warning, btn btn-info, gives little style.

+                                    Bootstrap Advanced

+From now onward, we will learn some advanced concepts.

+Lec 11.
+Adding Google Maps
+we can use google maps api for this purpose. developers.google.com/maps. then click on get started. click documentation. then click on web api. google maps embedd api and select javascript api from left side bar. then there will bee different options and i will click on below button create a map with marker. a example code would be given. copy the code and change api key with your key and then map will be shown. put lat and lang for marker.